krancour/brignext/PROPOSAL.md

 level" domain elements: projects and events.

-__Projects__ pair _subscriptions_ to various events with a _template_ for a worker that will be handle such events.
+__Projects__ pair _subscriptions_ to various events with a _template_ for a worker that will handle such events.
 Projects additionally play a role similar to that of a Kubernetes namespace in that they define a logical scope for access controls.
 For instance, rather than granting a user permissions to list or view _all_ events in Brigade, a user might be granted permissions to list or view events _for a particular project_.

 __Events__ describe something that has occurred in some upstream system that may trigger a workflow within Brigade.
 Event gateways broker these events, _emitting_ them into Brigade by means of the Brigade API.
-A new event may explicitly identify a project with which it is associated.
-Alternatively, a new event may lack this information and can be matched with projects that have subscribed to it, in which case, the new event is treated as a template and a distinct copy of the event is created for each subscribed project.
-Events are composed of worker specifications, which are copied from the associated project, event-specific details (title and payload, for instance), and worker status.
+A new event may explicitly identify a project (by ID) with which it is associated.
+Alternatively, a new event may lack this explicit project association and, instead, be matched by Brigade with projects that have subscribed to it, in which case, the new event is treated as a _template_ and a distinct copy of the event is created for each subscribed project.
+For each distinct event, the worker specification is copied from the associated project.
+An event can thus be thought of not only "as something that has occurred in some upstream system," but as a more complete story-- "something has occurred in some upstream system and here's what we're going to do about it."

-The attached class diagram presents a _logical_ view of participants in the domain model.
+The following class diagram presents a _logical_ view of participants in the domain model.

 ![Logical Domain Model](domain.png)